+What is our plugin BRAW Studio and its basic funtion ?
+Limitations of the trial, the Panel for PPro, explanation about the Source Settings and the Sidecar workflow are all discussed in this article

 BRAW Studio is a Premiere Pro / Media Encoder / After Effects plugin which uses the official Blackmagic RAW API made by Blackmagic Design to import, decode and process your .braw files.

-It means that your imported footages will have the same look and visual quality than in the official Blackmagic tools (DaVinci Resolve and BRAW Player), using the Blackmagic's Color Science Version 4 Algorithms (the only version available as of now in the BRAW API).
+It means that your imported footage will have the same look and visual quality than in the official Blackmagic tools (DaVinci Resolve and BRAW Player), using the Blackmagic's Color Science Version 4 Algorithms (the only version available as of now in the BRAW API).

 We always update our plugin as quickly as possible when a new version of the BRAW API is available (see our Changelog), which is usually when a new firmware for your camera or a new version of DaVinci Resolve is released.